 - The facility in question is understaffed

 - Staff fails to help patients with repositioning

 - Staff fails to maintain proper hygiene of patients

 If bedsores are not treated when they first develop and they continue to be untreated or inadequately treated, they can become progressively worse.
-In the worst cases, this can result in damage to bone, tendons, and muscles, and these are damages from which an patient may not be able to recover.
+In the worst cases, this can result in damage to bone, tendons, and muscles, and these are damages from which a patient may not be able to recover.

 Who is Most at Risk for Bedsores?

-As you might expect, bedsores are most likely to occur in patients who are immobile, or are living with irreversible spinal cord injuries.
-Patients in nursing home facilities are also at a high risk due to their lack of mobility and strong reliance on others.
+As you might expect, bedsores are most likely to occur in patients who are immobile or are living with irreversible spinal cord injuries.
+Patients in nursing home facilities are also at high risk due to their lack of mobility and a strong reliance on others.
 The risk factors that impact these individuals the most are:

 - Poor nutrition

 - Medical conditions that affect blood flow, like diabetes